whatthefoong/working_in_progress/README.md

 5. git commit -m [comment on what you changed]
 6. git push

+When navigating on cmd line:
+1. ls -> list all the files
+2. cd -> change directory

 Useful commands to know:
 1. git status -> shows you the status of your branch/commits
 2. git diff -> shows you the differences